BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

 end
 {% endhighlight %}

-We also need to ensure capistrano gem can see our task.
-Add below the line at the end of your `Capfile` if the line is missing.
+We also need to ensure that capistrano gem can see our task.
+Add the line listed below at the end of your `Capfile` if the line is missing.

 {% highlight ruby %}
 # Capfile